SDZP2000 - Bread maker PANASONIC - Free user manual and instructions

 Thank you for purchasing the Panasonic product.

-• Please read instructions carefully to use the product correctly and safely.
+- Please read the instructions carefully to use the product correctly and safely.

-• Before using this product, please give your special attention to Safety Precautions (P. GB3-GB5) and Important Information (P. GB5) of this instructions.
+- Before using this product, please pay special attention to the Safety Precautions (P. GB3-GB5) and Important Information (P. GB5) in these instructions.

 Contents